Leading Republican drops out of Ohio race

 Mandel's decision -- announced in an email to supporters Friday -- means Republicans have suddenly lost their leading candidate in a state President Donald Trump won by 9 percentage points in 2016.

-The GOP controls the Senate 51-49, and although more Democrats are at risk than Republicans this year, Trump's national unpopularity means Democrats have a good chance of taking over.
+The GOP controls the Senate 51-49, and although more Democrats are at risk than Republicans this year, Trump's national unpopularity means Democrats have a chance of taking control.

 "We recently learned that my wife has a health issue that will require my time, attention and presence.
 In other words, I need to be there," Mandel, the Ohio state treasurer, said in the email.